 Homozygote: An individual with two of the same alleles responsible for the phenotype.

 Pedigree: The formal report of a family tree with distinctions made between 2 or more generations of individuals indicating the percentage of transfer of traits from parent to offspring.
+They also indicate the nature of illness, age of the descendants, consegeanity etc.

 Crossing over: It occurs during meiosis where the homologous pairs of chromosomes may exchange genetic material into sister chromatids leading to new chromosome alignments.